the-spyke/undercut/docs/faq.md

 ### Do I really need "core-js"?

 It depends...
 Node.js and Chrome were quite good lately in catching up with ES releases, so it may run for you without issues.
 If your environment has something missing, you'll get an error during runtime.
-Test your code and if everything is fine, I may omit the `core-js`.
+Test your code and if everything is fine, you may omit the `core-js`.

 ### Can I contibute?